Dirty White Boys: Plot

-Principal characters

-Lamar Pye - A physically powerful, ultra-aggressive career criminal with high intelligence and considerable charisma.
-Lamar is depicted as the misshapen product of a violent, impoverished upbringing with the strong suggestion that under different circumstances he may have been a better man.
-Lamar is motivated by his contempt for the seemingly arbitrary rules of normal society, his desire to protect his retarded cousin Odell, his own love of danger and his violent tendencies.

-Odell Pye - A deformed and mentally disabled man, rescued from a brutally abusive parent by Lamar, who has been looking after him ever since.

-Richard Peed - A terrified, but artistically gifted inmate.
-Lamar is pleased with the art he produces, and in return for drawing more pictures, Lamar protects him from the violence and rape that is prevalent in the prison.
-When Lamar escapes, Richard goes with him because he knows he would be doomed without his protection.

-Bud Pewtie - A courageous, but flawed police officer who is tasked with tracking the three escapees down.
-He is shot and nearly killed by Lamar, but recovers.

 Film adaptation

 In 2014, Fox commissioned David Benioff and D. B. Weiss to write, direct and produce a feature film adaptation of Dirty White Boys.

 Reception

 Publishers Weekly celebrated the author in a star review stating "[p]owerful and gripping, this could be Hunter's most popular novel yet."
 Kirkus Reviews also delivered an adulation commenting: "[s]plendid, raunchy writing, which proposes that between the violently deranged and the unrelentingly lawful there dwells a variety of armed-to-the-teeth wistful bad guys that no one wants to meet."